dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 Moving variables close to their usages is often a good idea but it's not a fixed rule.
 Sometimes it might be worth moving all/most declarations to some outer scope and see if it reveals a better structure of the code.
 It is an exploration.

-Similar to a few other tydings this one is fractal.
+Similar to a few other tidyings this one is fractal.
 While the examples above discuss low-level abstractions, it's possible to apply the same principles at the class/file/module/service/application/architectural level.

 ### Inline variables with single usage